eBayEnterprise/magento-widget-slot-viewer/README.md

 navigate in the sidebar to Advanced > Developer.
 From the "Debug" panel on this page you can then set "Widget Slot Viewer Enabled" to "Yes" or "No."

+Once enabled, you may browse to any page on the front end website to see slot placeholders indicating the name of all available slots.
+(Depending on your store configuration, you may need to flush or disable caches to see the slots after enabling.)

 Naturally, this should only be enabled in a pre-production environment.

 ## Caveat